 Instructions

-- Roll out each sheet of the crescent roll dough until you have 3 larger rectangles that are slightly larger than what you started with and the perforated lines are blended back together.
+- On a lightly floured or sugared surface, roll out each sheet of crescent roll dough and pinch together the perforated lines.
+Use a rolling pin to roll each sheet of dough out until you have 3 larger rectangles that are slightly larger than what you started with and the perforated lines are well blended back together.

-- Spread the softened butter onto the sheets.
+- Spread a thin layer of the softened butter onto each sheet.

-- Starting on the long end of the rectangle, roll up the dough into a log.
+- Starting on the long end of the rectangle, roll up the dough into a tight log.
+Cut the log in half, giving you two shorter logs.
+Then cut each of those logs in half, lengthwise, to expose the cinnamon sugar layers within.

-- Repeat with the other two sheets.
+- Repeat with the other two rolled up sheets.
 When you’re finished, you should have 12 pieces.

 - Take each piece and wrap it around your finger to form the shape of a muffin, with the layered side facing out.